 That brings me to my next point: Plan to review your beneficiary designations on a regular schedule, ideally as part of an annual review of your finances.
 Major life events, such as a marriage, a divorce, the birth of a child, or the death of a loved one may require that you make changes to your designations.
 By the same token, you'll also want to review your beneficiary designations if you or your employer has recently switched retirement-plan or insurance providers, as the beneficiaries you specified with your previous provider may not automatically carry over to the new one.

 3. Bear in mind the tax consequences.

 Before you make your beneficiary designations, be aware that inheriting assets is apt to have tax ramifications for your loved ones.
 (That's not the case if you name a charity as your beneficiary, however.
 Not only will the charity receive the assets tax-free, but your estate will also be eligible for a charitable deduction.)
-If you're making someone other than your spouse the beneficiary of your company retirement-plan assets, he or she may have to take mandatory distributions from that plan and, in turn, pay taxes on the money.
+If you are making someone other than your spouse the beneficiary of your IRA or company retirement plan, he or she may have to take mandatory distributions from that plan and, in turn, pay taxes on the money.
 Your spouse, on the other hand, will be able to roll over your retirement-plan assets into his or her own IRA and won't have to pay taxes until distributions begin.

 For all of these reasons, it pays to discuss these considerations with your loved ones before you name them as your beneficiaries.

 If you have a particularly trusted friend or relative, it may be tempting to name him or her as your beneficiary with the assumption that that person would "know" how to distribute your assets in accordance with your wishes.
 For example, you might want to name your financially savvy brother as your beneficiary of your retirement plan; he, in turn, could distribute your assets to each of your siblings.